| |

 -

-The amount an insured person must pay for a covered
+person must pay for a covered medical and/or dental

-doesn't provide 100 percent coverage. top
+percent coverage. top

 -